TissueMAPS/TissueMAPS/datafusion/README.md

 ```

 where *n* is the number of objects and *p* is the number of features.
-The id of each object should correspond to the number of its row in the parent data set.
-Each non-parent data set (e.g. nuclei in the example above) should contain a dataset called parent_ids that indicates to which parent object each row in the sub dataset belongs.
+The **ids** of each object should correspond to the row number (one-based) in the features dataset.
+Each non-parent dataset (e.g. nuclei in the example above) should contain a dataset called **parent_ids** that indicates to which parent object each row in the sub-dataset belongs.

 The **features** datasets have an attribute called **names** of length *p* specifying the features (:: STRING) in the form: